AnyChart/docs.anychart.com/Basic_Charts_Types/Column_Chart.md

 ### Multi-series

-To compare two or more data rows you have to use multi-series column charts as it is shown in the sample below.
+To compare 2 or more data rows you should build a multi-series column chart as it is shown in the sample below.

 Let's compare the First quarter sales with the Second quarter sales: